 We depend and expect to continue to depend on a limited number of customers for a large portion of our business, and changes in several customers' orders could have a significant impact on our operating results.
 Our top ten customers accounted for 26%, 28% and 27%, of our net sales in 2008, 2007 and 2006, respectively.
 If any one of our key customers decides to purchase significantly less from us or to terminate its relationship with us, our revenue and profitability may decline significantly.
 We could also lose our key customers or significant sales to our key customers because of factors beyond our control, such as a significant disruption in our customers' businesses generally or in a specific product line.
 These customers may stop incorporating our products into their products with limited notice to us and suffer little or no penalty for doing so.
 In addition, if any of our customers merge, we may experience lower overall sales from the merged companies.
-Because one of our strategies has been to develop long-term relationships with key customers in the product areas in which we focus, and because we have a long product design and development cycle for most of our products and prospective customers typically require lengthy product qualification periods prior to placing volume orders, we may be unable to replace these customers quickly or at all.
+Because one of our strategies has been to develop long-term relationships with key customers typically require lengthy product qualification periods prior to placing volume orders, we may be unable to replace these customers quickly or at all.